-[(5) No consultation pursuant to the provisions of Clause 32.2 has been held.]
+(5) No consultation pursuant to the provisions of Clause 10.6 has been held.

+(6) The Borrower has submitted all of the following documents to the Agent [and All Lenders], and the Agent [and All Lenders] are satisfied with the details thereof:

+(a) the certificate of seal registration of the representative of the Borrower who signs and affixes his seal to this Agreement (issued within three (3) months from the execution date of this Agreement);

+(b) [certificate of qualifications / a transcript of the corporate registry / a certificate of all presently recorded matters / a certificate of all past and present recorded matters] (issued within three (3) months from the execution date of this Agreement);

+(c) [a certified copy of the articles of incorporation (effective as of the execution date of this Agreement)];

+(d) [provision of the seal or signature in the form designated by the Agent]; and

+(e) [a certified copy of the minutes of the meeting of the board of directors of the Borrower that approved the execution of this Agreement and the drawdown pursuant to this Agreement / written confirmation prepared by the authorized officers and employees of the Borrower certifying that all internal procedures necessary for the execution of this Agreement and the drawdown pursuant to this Agreement have been completed.]

 7. mAKING OF lOANS

-7.1 If a Lender receives an application for a drawdown in accordance with Clause 5 and does not give notice pursuant to Clause 8.1, and all conditions set forth in each item of Clause 6 are satisfied at the time of the drawdown of the Individual Loan, the Lender shall remit the Individual Loan Amount to the Syndicate Account on the Desired Drawdown Date.
+[7.1 [* In the case of Syndicate Account Drawdown Method] If a Lender receives a request for a drawdown in accordance with Clause 5 and does not give notice pursuant to Clause 8.1, and all conditions provided for in each item of Clause 6 are satisfied at the time of the drawdown of the Individual Loan, the Lender shall remit the Individual Loan Amount to the Syndicate Account on the Desired Drawdown Date.
 The Individual Loan shall be deemed to have been made by that Lender as of the time of the remittance to the Syndicate Account.
 Provided, however, that with respect to the drawdown of an Individual Loan in relation to a Refinancing Loan, the Lender shall offset (a) the principal amount of the Outstanding Individual Loan Money in relation to the Refinanced Loan as of the Desired Drawdown Date, and (b) the Individual Loan Amount in relation to the Refinancing Loan, and according to the results thereof, shall treat the drawdown of such Individual Loan as follows:

 (i) If the Individual Loan Amount in relation to the Refinancing Loan exceeds the amount equivalent to the principal of the Outstanding Individual Loan Money in relation to the Refinanced Loan: